 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

 - Mix butter until creamy.
 Add sugar and continue mixing until well combined.
 Add vanilla, salt, tea leaves removed from tea bag and zest and mix until very well combined.

-- Meanwhile cut a piece of sturdy paper or cardboard 1 3/4 inch wide and 12 1/2 inches long.
-Mark the obtained strip every 2 1/2 inches.
+- Meanwhile cut a piece of sturdy paper or cardboard 1 3/4-inch wide and 12 1/2-inches long.
+Mark obtained strip every 2 1/2-inches.
 (The size of a real tea bag.)

-- Remove half of dough from refrigerator and roll it on a lightly floured surface a generous 1/8 inch thick.
+- Remove 1/2 of dough from refrigerator and roll it on a lightly floured surface to 1/8-inch thickness.

-- Cut away the top two corners as seen on a tea bag.
-Using a drinking straw, poke a hole near the center top to attach the tread.
+- Cut away top 2 corners as seen on a tea bag.
+Using a drinking straw, poke a hole near center top to attach tread.

-- Place in oven and bake until light golden, about 12-14 minutes but time will depend on actual thickness of cookies.
+- Place in oven and bake until light golden, about 12-14 minutes (time will depend on actual thickness of cookies).
 Let cookies completely cool.

 - Melt chocolate flavored wafers or temper chocolate.
 Dip cookies and let chocolate harden.
 Attach tread and perhaps a message of endearment.